dong4j/self-star-list/README.md

 *   [gdy666/lucky](https://github.com/gdy666/lucky) - 软硬路由公网神器,ipv6/ipv4 端口转发,反向代理,DDNS,WOL,ipv4 stun内网穿透,cron,acme,rclone,ftp,webdav,filebrowser

-*   [usememos/memos](https://github.com/usememos/memos) - A modern, open-source, self-hosted knowledge management and note-taking platform designed for privacy-conscious users and organizations.
+*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted alternative to cloud note-taking services.
+No tracking, no ads, no subscription fees — just a clean, fast way to capture and organize your ideas.

 *   [megaease/easeprobe](https://github.com/megaease/easeprobe) - A simple, standalone, and lightweight tool that can do health/status checking, written in Go.